skupperproject/refdog/input/resources/site.md

 </div>
 <div class="attribute-body">

 Configure external access for links from remote sites.
+When set, implies a RouterAccess resource with accessType set according to the linkAccess value.

 Sites and links are the basis for creating application networks.
 In a simple two-site network, at least one of the sites must have link access enabled.
 Choices include:
 - `none`: No linking to this site is enabled.
 - `default`: Use the default link access for the current platform.
 For OpenShift, the default is `route`.
 For other Kubernetes flavors, the default is `loadbalancer`.
 - `route`: Use an OpenShift route.